North Carolina BBQ Rub

 Spice Ingredients: hickory smoked Pacific sea salt, sugar, mustard seed, New Mexican chile peppers, garlic, crushed red chile peppers, black pepper and celery.
 Click on the RECIPE tab above to read about the cooking details and instructions..

 Please click on the RECIPE tab here to read the detailed cooking instructions.

-North Carolina BBQ Rub is available in a 4 oz. spice grinder bottle and a 16 oz. refill bottle, so you can refill your spice grinder bottle, which can be reused multiple times.
+North Carolina BBQ Rub is available in a 4 oz. spice grinder bottle.

 North Carolina BBQ Rub Cooking Instructions